ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-apache.md

 systemctl restart apache2
 ```

 <b>2.c.
-Installing SQL</b>
+Install MySQL/MariaDB</b>

 The official Faveo installation uses Mysql/MariaDB as the database system and **this is the only official system we support**.
 While Laravel technically supports PostgreSQL and SQLite, we can't guarantee that it will work fine with Faveo as we've never tested it.
 Feel free to read [Laravel's documentation](https://laravel.com/docs/database#configuration) on that topic if you feel adventurous.

-you can install either MySQL and MariaDB we have given options for both MySQL and MariaDB below.
+You can install either MySQL or MariaDB.
+We have given options for both MySQL and MariaDB below.

 <b>2.c.1.
-Installing MySQL</b>
+MySQL 8.0</b>

 Install Mysql 8.0.
 Note that this only installs the package, but does not setup Mysql.
 This is done later in the instructions: